 This spreadsheet has two worksheets.
 The first is the LOR example in Chapter 9 which provides a quick subsystem risk based on past Lens models created by HDR.
 The second worksheet shows how the estimates of two SMEs might be combined using a highly simplified LOR method.

 Appendix A: Selected Distributions

 These are the calculations for Appendix A: Selected Distributions.
 There are several useful random distributions here that apply to a variety of different cybersecurity risks.
-The Binary (aka, Bernoulli) produces a “1” or “0” (which can be used as “event occurred” or “event didn’t occur.”
-It applies to whether a security event such as a data breach occurred on the first place.
+The Binary (aka Bernoulli) produces a “1” or “0” (which can be used as “event occurred” or “event didn’t occur”).
+It applies to whether a security event such as a data breach occurred in the first place.
 The other distributions are more appropriate for types of impacts that result after an event occurs – such as a system outage, a number of records compromised, the costs of legal liabilities, and so on.
-Yellow cells are for user inputs to define the distribution.
-If you want to simply copy the formula for another sheet, use the formula in the “Random Result” cell.
-NOTE: The formula for the triangular was wrong in the book!
-The formula was incorrectly transcribed in the first place and then a last minute change before printing was incorrectly applied to such an extent that what was left was unrecognizable as anything like the triangular distribution.
-The formula below, however, is correct.

 Appendix A: (Updated for 2nd Edition) Probability Distributions in Excel